 Full disclosure – because Hocking Hills was only one of several stops for the day we opted for the much shorter 1 mile loop to Ash Cave from the parking lot.
 It was a beautiful place though and it was Bella’s favorite stop on the entire trip.
 Hocking Hills is a nice park and I would definitely return if given the opportunity.

-A line from the book that made me laugh was about Grandma Gatewood’s decision to walk the Oregon Trail.
+A line from the book that made me laugh came from Grandma Gatewood’s decision to walk the Oregon Trail.
 She said, “I was looking for something to do this summer and a walk to Oregon seemed like the best thing.”
-The reaction I had to that was similar to the reactions I get from people when I tell them that I like to drive thousands of miles around the country with my kids every summer.
+The reaction I had to that statement was similar to the reactions I get from people when I tell them that I like to drive thousands of miles around the country with my kids every summer.
 It’s crazy.

 But, it’s not crazy to us.